-- Visit http://tplinkmodem.net, and log in with your TP-Link ID and the password you set for the router. - 2.
+- 1. Visit http://tplinkmodem.net, and log in with your TP-Link ID or the password you set for the router. - 2.
 Go to Advanced > Network > LAN Settings page and select IPv4. - 3.
 Scroll down to locate the Address Reservation table and click Add to add an address reservation entry for your device.

-- 4. Click Scan and select the device for which you want to reserve IP address.
-Or enter the MAC Address manually. - 5.
-Specify the IP Address which will be reserved by the router. - 6.
+- 4. Click Scan and select the device for which you want to reservce IP address.
+Then the MAC Address and IP Address will be automatically filled in.
+Or, you can enter the MAC Address and IP Address. - 5.
 Check to Enable this entry and click Save to make the settings effective.

-15. 2.
+13. 3.
 IPv6 LAN Settings